SCOPE OF THIS CHAPTER

 - Missing Children's Panel

-- Looked After Children/Young People who Run Away and Go Missing from Local Authority Care
+- Looked After Children/Young People (including) Unaccompanied Asylum Seeking Children Reported as Missing from Local Authority Care

 - Definition of Child Missing from Care